techatspree/GcRustVsJvm/README.md

 * [Kotlin/JVM, Rust and Randy Random](https://blog.akquinet.de/2020/11/22/kotlin-jvm-rust-and-randy-random/)
 * [Haskell is faster than Rust!
 Wait a Sec!](https://blog.akquinet.de/2021/01/03/haskell-is-faster-than-rust-wait-a-sec/)

+# Overall Requirements.

+Java in Version 23 specified by JAVA_HOME.
+(Version 25 is not supported Gradle.)

+An installed GraalVM specified by GRAALVM_HOME.

 # Kotlin
 The Kotlin example is built and run using Gradle.